+'''

 <map attr="street" subst="s/ \r?\n /, /gs"/>

+'''

 This handles newline characters in the street address.
 Active Directory permits newlines in this attribute, but this is not always well-supported elsewhere.
-This mapping operation replaces each newline and its surrounding white space with comma-space: s/ means substitute, (a space followed by an asterisk) matches 0 or more spaces, r? optionally matches a carriage-return, n matches a linefeed, (a space followed by an asterisk) matches 0 or more spaces, ir? optionally matches 0 or more spaces.
+This mapping operation replaces each newline and its surrounding white space with comma-space: s/ means substitute, \ (a space followed by an asterisk) matches 0 or more spaces, r? optionally matches a carriage-return, r matches a linefeed, \ (a space followed by an asterisk) matches 0 or more spaces, r? optionally matches 0 or more spaces, / introduces the replacement text, , (comma-space) is the replacement text, and /gs terminates the command, giving flags g for global (i.e. replace-all) and s (treat as a single line, i.e. allow matching on newline characters).